 2004 Toyota Highlander Question: Timing belt

+Toyota recommends replacing the timing belt at 90,000 miles or 72 months (6 years).
+The water pump replacement is optional, but it is a good idea since they about have it removed when replacing the belt.
 You can get away with this for awhile, but it's impossible to say how long, but when your talking about a broken timing belt ($$$) it isn't worth procrastinating for too long.
 At the rate your going you will take forever to get to 90,000 miles, so I would look at the expense, and the upcoming expenses (30K service) and make a determination as to when to have the work performed.
 You'll be OK for a year or two, but I wouldn't go beyond that. - Bret Bodas

 I have 125000 and I still have not changed my timing belt - Visitor

 What type timing belt does this car have.
 Chain or belt

 No problems yet, just wondering what the recommended time to replace timing belt on my 2005 Toyota Highlandder.